CodeQL library for JavaScript/TypeScript

 getInstance

-Gets a node representing an instance of this API component, that is, an object whose constructor is the function represented by this node.
+Gets a node representing an instance of the class represented by this node.
+This includes instances of subclasses.

 getLastParameter